keu/docs/software_versioned_docs/version-0.23/install-packages.md

 To install a specific version of a Python-level package, include your package version in a pip [constraints file](https://pip-python3.readthedocs.io/en/latest/user_guide.html#constraints-files) and copy it into your Dockerfile.
 The base Docker image already has a pip constraints file which can be found [on GitHub](https://github.com/astronomer/ap-airflow/blob/master/2.1.0/buster/build-time-pip-constraints.txt).

-> **Note:** Installing dependencies will look different if you are deploying your Docker image to Astronomer via the Astronomer CLI.
-For an Astronomer platform-based setup, read [Install Packages via the Astronomer CLI](install-packages.md#install-packages-via-the-astronomer-cli).
+> **Note:** Installing dependencies will look different if you are deploying your Docker image to Astronomer via the Astronomer Software CLI.
+For an Astronomer platform-based setup, read [Install Packages via the Astronomer Software CLI](install-packages.md#install-packages-via-the-astronomer-cli).

 Once you rebuild your image with `docker-build`, the image will have access to any packages that you specified.
 To confirm that a package was installed: